 Karen Chace 2011 ©

-This blog post was painstakingly researched and compiled by Karen Chace.
+This blog post was researched and compiled by Karen Chace.
 Permission for private use is granted.
 Distribution, either electronically or on paper is prohibited without my expressed written permission.
-For permission please contact me at email@example.com.
-Of course, if you wish to link to my blog or newsletter via your website, blog, newsletter, Facebook page or Twitter please feel free to do so; I greatly appreciate your support and personal integrity.
+For permission, please contact me at firstname.lastname@example.org.
+Of course, if you wish to link to my blog via your website, blog, newsletter, Facebook page or Twitter please feel free to do so; I greatly appreciate your support and personal integrity.